-Iran Protests Draw Mixed Reactions From Around the World
+Iran Protests Draw Mixed Reactions From Around The World

-On Thursday, what began, according to some, as a relatively small protest over a limp economy and government corruption, has developed into widespread unrest, which has become political in nature.
+On Thursday, what began, according to some, as a relatively small protest over a limp economy and government corruption has developed into widespread unrest, which has become political in nature.
 As the situation has unfolded, a number of observers have tried to argue the complexity of the situation.
 Prima facie, their position seems to have merit as counter-protesters have also descended into the streets over the weekend.
 In an effort to quell the turmoil that has rocked the theocracy, President Hassan Rouhani has declared that protesters have the right to criticize.
 He also admitted that there was validity to some of the anger expressed.
 Nonetheless, he made the distinction between the expression of grievances and acts of violence or the malicious destruction of public property.

-As the protesters of the regime continue to fight for a different Iran, their plight has been elicited mixed reactions from world leaders.
+As the protesters of the regime continue to fight for a different Iran, their plight has elicited mixed reactions from world leaders.
 President Trump has stood apart from many in unequivocally condemning the Iranian regime; it has garnered a lot of attention.

 Many reports of peaceful protests by Iranian citizens fed up with regime’s corruption & its squandering of the nation’s wealth to fund terrorism abroad.
 Iranian govt should respect their people’s rights, including right to express themselves.
 The world is watching! #IranProtests